weldr/bdcs/README.md

 just run `make importer mddb`.
 If make is unavailable, just copy the steps out of there and run them manually.

-You will first need a volume to store the mddb in and a volume containing all the RPMs.
-The Makefile expects that the mddb will be put into $PWD/mddb, and that the RPMs are in $PWD/rpms.
+The Makefile expects that the RPMs are in $PWD/rpms.

-After completion, the mddb will be in $PWD/mddb/metadata.db and the content store will be in $PWD/mddb/cs.repo/
+After completion, the mddb and content store will be in a bdcs-mddb-volume docker volume.

 Preparing local development environment for Haskell
 ===================================================